ANYbotics/variant/README.md

 ## Description

-This project provides templated C++ class wrappers for implementing the core functionalities of ROS nodes and nodelets based on the object adapter design pattern.
-The main features available to the node(let) developer are:

-* Flexible instantation of the node(let) implementation as ROS node or nodelet, allowing for the following runtime use cases:
-  * Dedicated ROS node (single node implementation per process)

-  * ROS "supernode" (multiple node implementations per process)

-  * ROS nodelets (plugin-based loading and unloading of node implementations by the nodelet manager)

-* Signal-based cleanup handlers

-* Configuration server advertising a node(let)'s parameters as ROS services

-* Callback handlers for parameter changes (either using rosparam or ROS services)
+This project provides a partially templated C++ API for treating ROS messages as type-erased variants.
+Similar to the Python API of ROS, it thus renders ROS messages and their members accessible without the requirement for including any message headers at compile time.
+The goal of this functionality is to motivate developers to contribute more C++ packages which are intended to inspect and operate on any message type.

-This project further provides a tutorial package which practically demonstrates the different use cases by example.
+This project further provides a test package which practically demonstrates API usage by example.

 ## Installation